Tools to Market: developing new predator control technology

 Developing a long-life multi-species lure

-This project began in August 2020 and seeks to develop long-life, non-toxic, non-perishable lure that can attract multiple species.
-The lure will be developed by testing the behavioural responses of seven species to a range of different compounds (including rats, mustelids and cats) followed by a series of bioassay trials to determine which are the best performing lures for prototype long-lure technologies.
+This project seeks to develop long-life, non-toxic, non-perishable lure that can attract multiple predator species.
+The lure will be developed by testing the behavioural responses of the target predators (mustelids and feral cats) to a range of different compounds, followed by a series of trials to determine which are the best performing lures for prototype long-lure technologies.

-The best lures will be incorporated into the (previously developed) encapsulation devices and tested in the field.
+The best lures will be incorporated into encapsulation devices and tested in the field across a range of environments and seasons.

 Research lead: University of Canterbury